 15 Scams in Thailand and How to Avoid Them

-These are the most common scams in Thailand, I explain all the details and some ways to avoid them.
+Here are the most common scams in Thailand, along with all the details and some tips on how to avoid them.

-Arriving, I felt like everyone was overcharging me, but I was so wrong.
+When I arrived, I felt like everyone was overcharging me, but I was wrong.

-In the end, I realized that they were the normal prices of the places because Thailand is not as cheap as other countries in the region and in recent years things have become more expensive.
-Be careful, it is still very cheap compared to Europe.
+Eventually, I realized that those were the normal prices because Thailand is not as cheap as other countries in the region, and in recent years, things have gotten more expensive.
+However, it’s still very cheap compared to Europe, Australia or North America.

-In conclusion, my vision of Thailand after living there for 3 years is that the The vast majority of Thais are hard-working people who earn an honest living. with your business.
+After living in Thailand for 3 years, I can say that the vast majority of Thais are hardworking people who earn an honest living with their businesses.

 fisherman-in-koh-nang-yuan